alidcastano/nuxt-content/README.md

 }
 ```

-### Content Options
+### Directory Options

-Content configurations can also be done under the `content` property,
+Directory specific configurations can also be done under the `content property`.

 Content Directory Options:
   - `permalink`, String that specifies url path configuration options.
 The possible options